OVERVIEW

 FUNCTIONS

-CRDM coordinates the following syndromic surveillance programmes: pneumonia surveillance, influenza-like illness (ILI) (2 programmes: systematic ILI at public health clinics and viral watch) and the respiratory morbidity surveillance system).
+CRDM coordinates the following syndromic surveillance programmes: pneumonia surveillance, influenza-like illness (ILI) (including two programmes: systematic ILI at public health clinics and Viral Watch) and the respiratory morbidity surveillance system).

 Pneumonia surveillance

 Pneumonia is a leading cause of hospitalisation and death in children and adults in South Africa.
-The National Pneumonia Surveillance Programme (NPSP), started in 2009, includes sentinel syndromic surveillance for severe respiratory illness (SRI) irrespective of duration of symptoms and testing for core pathogens of public health importance, namely, influenza, respiratory syncytial virus (RSV) and Bordetella pertussis.
+The National Pneumonia Surveillance Programme (NPSP), started in 2009, includes sentinel syndromic surveillance for severe respiratory illness (SRI) irrespective of duration of symptoms and testing for core pathogens of public health importance, namely, SARS-CoV-2, influenza, respiratory syncytial virus (RSV) and Bordetella pertussis.
 Surveillance is operational in five provinces.
-In addition, at three of the surveillance sites, surveillance for Streptococcus pneumoniae is included.
 Data from this surveillance programme provides policy makers, clinicians and the general medical community with regular updates on seasonality, trends and the burden of pathogens associated with pneumonia.
 It also provides strategic information to support planning and monitoring of pneumonia prevention and control activities.

-Surveillance for influenza-like illness (ILI) is ongoing at outpatient clinics at three provinces, with plans to expand to cover all provinces with existing pneumonia surveillance sites.
-In addition, CRDM has a long- standing ILI programme (since 1984), The Viral Watch sentinel surveillance programme.
-The surveillance programmes provide data to describe the timing and severity of the influenza and RSV seasons, characterisation of circulating influenza virus strains to guide decisions around Southern Hemisphere influenza vaccine composition, annual estimates of influenza vaccine effectiveness and detect outbreaks caused by the pathogens included as part of surveillance.
+Surveillance for influenza-like illness (ILI) is ongoing at outpatient clinics in three provinces, with plans to expand to cover all provinces with existing pneumonia surveillance sites.
+In addition, CRDM has a long-standing ILI programme (since 1984), The Viral Watch sentinel surveillance programme.
+The surveillance programmes provide data on the burden and relative contribution of influenza, RSV, Bordetella pertussis and SARS-CoV-2 to outpatient ILI.
+Data also allow us to describe the timing and severity of the influenza and RSV seasons and SARS-CoV-2 waves, characterisation of circulating influenza virus strains to guide decisions around Southern Hemisphere influenza vaccine composition, annual estimates of influenza vaccine effectiveness and to detect outbreaks caused by the pathogens included as part of surveillance.

 CRDM houses a World Health Organisation (WHO)-designated National Influenza Centre (NIC).
 This is 1 of 142 NICs in 113 countries that form part of the WHO’s Global Influenza Surveillance and Response System (GISRS).
 The South African NIC works closely with the stakeholders from the National Department of Health and the WHO Collaborating Centres to monitor of the emergence of novel, emerging or resistant influenza virus strains through surveillance activities.
 The NIC also performs preliminary genotypic and phenotypic characterization of influenza virus specimens circulating in South Africa and ships representative clinical specimens and isolated viruses to WHO Collaborating Centres for advanced antigenic and genetic analysis.
 The results form the basis for WHO recommendations on the composition of the Northern and Southern hemisphere influenza vaccine each year.